saf-dmitry/taskpaper-mode/README.md

 ## Hyperlinks and Inline Images

-TaskPaper mode auto-creates hyperlinks when it recognizes link text.
+TaskPaper mode auto-creates clickable hyperlinks when it recognizes link text.
 Below are some examples of the plain links that will be recognized.

 - `http://www.example.org/index.html`
 - `mailto:username@example.net`